Affidavit: Bus driver turned suddenly before deadly crash

-KINGWOOD, Va. — Authorities say the driver of a bus that overturned on a Virginia highway told State Police he turned suddenly and tried to take an exit ramp before the deadly crash.
+KINGWOOD, Va. — The driver of a bus that overturned on a Virginia highway told State Police he was going about 70 mph (113 kph) when he “turned suddenly” and tried to take an exit ramp before the deadly crash.

-The Richmond Times-Dispatch cites an affidavit for a search warrant as saying that 40-year-old Yui Man Chow made the statement to a trooper.
+Citing an affidavit for a search warrant, the Richmond Times-Dispatch reports that 40-year-old Yui Man Chow made the statement to a trooper.
 The New York resident is charged with two counts of involuntary manslaughter.
 He appeared in court Monday.

-Police say the bus was traveling from Florida to New York with 57 people aboard when it flipped on an Interstate 95 exit last week.
-Two people were killed.
-Dozens were injured.
+Police say the bus was traveling from Florida to New York with 57 people aboard when it overturned last week.
+Two people were killed and dozens were injured.

 The crash was the ninth at the exit since 2014.
-Officials are investigating if any happened because signs had confused drivers.
+Officials are investigating if any occurred because signs had confused drivers.

 Chow’s attorney Adam Jurach declined to comment.